Skip to content

 The page displays instance utilization trends for Compute and Service types.
 A line graph visualizes the total number of instances over time, helping track instance creation, growth, and overall activity patterns across the platform.

-- Includes a Profile filter to refine the data view.
+• Includes a SKU filter to refine the data view.

 At the organization level, the graph displays the total number of instances across all projects.
 The Top Instances section lists the top five projects with the highest instance count, categorized by type (Compute or Service).